shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 ---
-layout: intuds_post
+layout: intuitivemi_post
 title:  "The Curse of Overfitting"
 date:   2015-08-07 15:00:00
-categories: intuds
+categories: intuitivemi
 comments: true
-intuds-weight: 6
+intuitivemi-weight: 6
-intuds-category: Learning from Data
+intuitivemi-category: Learning from Data
 ---

-In the last post we obtained an understanding of how to [learn functions from data](/intuds/2015/12/29/learning-functions.html), and we developed our first learning method.
+In the last post we obtained an understanding of how to [learn functions from data](/intuitivemi/2015/12/30/learning-functions.html), and we developed our first learning method.
 In this post, we will start building an understanding of learning from data is actually hard.
 The first problem we are facing is *the curse of overfitting*.
 Let's see what that is.

 <!--
 QUESTION: better explain by intuitive example, e.g. correlating the hypothesis that it is raining to the hmm, but isn't that more about priors?
   -->

-Recap again the  [stock price prediction problem](/intuds/2015/12/28/functions.html): given the annual revenue of a company, we want to predict the company's stock price.
+Recap again the  [stock price prediction problem](/intuitivemi/2015/12/28/functions.html): given the annual revenue of a company, we want to predict the company's stock price.
 I have given you set of example data and we have found the following *linear* regularity in the data:

-{% include figure.html src="/intuds/images/2015-07-20-functions_sizeprice.png" width="65%" %}
+{% include figure.html src="/intuitivemi/images/2015-07-20-functions_sizeprice.png" width="65%" %}

 Alhough I told you that these *linear* functions are really cool and mathematics can cope with them quite well you have probably already thought of many cases where linear functions do not suffice and we need different ones.
 And indeed, even in the stock price problem, there seems to be no reason for disregarding different functions, for example this one (red curve):

-{% include figure.html src="/intuds/images/2015-08-07-overfitting-sizeprice.png" width="65%" %}
+{% include figure.html src="/intuitivemi/images/2015-08-07-overfitting-sizeprice.png" width="65%" %}

 It is not as nice as the line, but it perfectly passes through all of the data points.
 And from an economic perspective this function looks much better as it predicts that if annual revenues exceed 1000000 Euro the stock price will go up much more quickly!
 So better go and buy some shares now!